LunaReX-bit/LockoutStatus_Tool/README.md

 # LockoutStatus_Tool
-Windows tool that displays lockout information about a particular user account in your organization.
+Windows tool that displays lockout information about a particular user account.

 Want to see if the Active Directory (AD) user got locked out/password expired/on which DC it's locked out?